Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 This token address space supports `type(uint160).max` option types and `type(uint96).max - 1` individual claims for each option type.

-### Writing Options
+### Writing options

 Once an option type has been created, any actor can write options of that type.
-Upon writing, the requisite amount of the underlying token is transferred in to the engine and the option writer receives a non-fungible claim token representing the short position, which is a claim to the underlying asset and the responsibility to accept the exercise asset on full or partial exercise assignment.
+Upon writing, the requisite amount of the underlying token is transferred in to the engine and the option writer receives a non-fungible claim token representing the short position, which is a claim to the underlying asset and the liability to accept the exercise asset on full or partial exercise assignment.
 In addition, the option writer receives fungible option tokens equal to the number of options they wrote, conferring the ability to exercise the option pursuant to the terms set during option type creation.
 Both the option tokens and the claim NFT can be transferred to other actors on the chain.

-Additional options can be written on existing claims — that is, an options writer can add additional underlying assets to a previously written claim by providing the claim NFT identifier when writing.
+Additional options can be written on existing claims — that is, an option writer can add additional underlying assets to a previously written claim by providing the claim NFT identifier when writing.

-### Exercising Options
+### Exercising options

 Holders of an option token can exercise the option pursuant to the following
 conditions: